 How Much Does Air Conditioning Service Cost?

-Not only does your air conditioner make you comfortable, it’s also a health necessity during the heat of summer.
-Unfortunately, when the cold air quits blowing or the system won’t turn on at all, you’re not able to call around for several days.
+Not only does air conditioning make you comfortable, it’s also a health necessity when we’re here in the dog days of summer.
+Unfortunately, when the cold air stops blowing or the system won’t turn on at all, you’re not in a position to shop around for a few days.

-When your air conditioning dies in the middle of the summer, you don’t always have time to shop around for competing quotes or research what you can expect to pay.
-Not having an idea how much repairs can cost when the AC service expert shows up can be scary, so we’re here with a few price ranges on some standard services so you won’t be surprised when Service Experts Heating & Air Conditioning arrives to get you cooling again.
+When your air conditioning goes out in the heat of the summer, you don’t always have time to call around for different quotes or research what you can expect to pay.
+Not knowing how much you can expect to pay when the air conditioning service technician arrives can be intimidating, so we’re here to provide a few price ranges on some basic services so you won’t be surprised when Service Experts Heating, Air Conditioning & Plumbing shows up to get you cooling again.

 1. Refrigerant Leak Detection & Repair: $150 - $500